AdrianaRego/ShortCourseBioinformatics_BB4F/README.md

 Or follow the instructions here:
 + [Windows/macOS miniconda installation](https://www.anaconda.com/docs/getting-started/miniconda/install#macos-linux-installation)

-# 02 Getting started at this workshop
+# 02 Getting started at this ahort course

 If you have successfully completed all the steps above, now you are ready to get started installing the required programs for the hans-on sessions.